storopoli/storopoli.com/content/blog/2025-05-24-beauty-of-math-incompleteness/index.md

 ![A curios mathematician seeing a blackhole of self-referential paradoxes.](self-referential-blackhole.png)

+> "Logic is the hygiene that the mathematician practises to keep his ideas healthy and strong."
+> --- Hermann Weyl

 I have a very special place for mathematics in my mind and heart.

 Mathematics is above any other science.